adammkeane/paperback-pp5/README.md

 - Python - All python has been written to adhere to the PEP8 guidelines.
 Some minor problems still exist in the settings.py file.

 - Accessibility - Website was made with the help of the [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org) to test the site's accessibility.
+Some label issues for inputs on the checkout and profiles page could not fixed as I couldn't figure out how to access the individual fields and was short on time.
+An alt tag was also missing from the current image field of the the edit book page, but couldn't fix for the same reasons as above.

 ## 4 - Repsonsiveness Testing